 Technology can help you address these issues.
 For example, artificial intelligence can automatically ensure every email, including received and sent messages, gets filed into the most appropriate folder and in a centralised server location.
 This is crucial to standardising filing across your team, ensuring important documents and scope changes are readily available to all project members and can’t be locked away in individual inboxes.

 With information stored in a secure, centralised location, it’s also important to discover the information you need when you need it.
 Powerful search tools can help your team to discover documents instantaneously, which means no more tedious, time-consuming searches through filing cabinets and email chains for a single document.

 Having the right technology in place enables your project team to be more productive and avoid wasting time on manual filing and searching for emails and documents.
 The software does the hard work for you and provides peace of mind that critical business data, such as contracts, client requests and project agreements, won’t be lost or deleted and is accessible by all team members.

-Discover how Mail Manager can help you stay on top of projects and become better organised by signing up for a 15-day free trial of our solution.
+Discover how Mail Manager can help you stay on top of projects and become better organised by signing up for a free trial of our solution.
 Or, visit our dedicated resource page for Project Managers and PMOs.